Revised September 18, 2010

 Color Gold: Evokes the feeling of prestige and symbolizes high quality.

 *Maltese Cross meaning: The cross is eight-pointed and has the form of four "V"-shaped arms joined together at their tips, so that each arm has two points .The Maltese Cross - it is universally agreed that the four arms of the Cross stand for the four Cardinal Virtues - namely; prudence, temperance, justice and fortitude.

 The eight points are said to symbolize the eight points of courage

 - Helpfulness towards the poor and the sick

 These awards come with a medal and a certificate.
 The awardees are expected to pay all necessary fees for the insignia, certificate and shipping and handling costs.

-Any person or persons may make a nomination by completing a nomination form and forwarding it to the Caputo Family Association.
+Any person or persons may make a nomination by completing a nomination form and forwarding it to The Caputo Historical Families Association.